 A: There are several TRT options on the market today, including injections, gels, implants, pills, and patches.
 After your free consultation and testing, the Better Life team of doctors and specialists will speak with you about the best options for your unique needs.

 The days of "living with it" are over.
-Today, we're able to treat most symptoms of low testosterone with non-surgical, pain-free solutions like TRT in Monroe.
+Today, we're able to treat most symptoms of low testosterone with non-surgical, pain-free solutions like TRT in Monroe, NC.
 There's never been a better time to reclaim your life and face the issues preventing you from being the best you.

 Better Life offers several customized health plan options catered to your needs.
 We make it easy to supplement your testosterone treatments with our in-house scans, peptides, pharmaceutical-grade supplements, and IV hydration services.
 Don't delay - schedule your free consultation today!